Price

 The Lower Mississippi region is dotted with historic mansions; Darrow is the gateway to these grand homes, meticulously kept to preserve the memory of early Southern American history.
 Here, imposing houses share the riverscape with moss-draped oak trees and farm fields.
 It is easy to imagine steamboats and other vessels delivering supplies and materials to these stately front doors.
 Today, several properties are designated National Historic Landmarks for their architecture, their landscaping, and the contributions of those who maintained the houses and the lands.

 Day 3St.
-Francisville, Louisiana (USA)
+Francisville, Louisiana, United States

 Boasting more than 140 buildings on the National Register of Historic Places, St. Francisville is set along one of the most historic bluffs of the Mississippi.
 The town is said to be “two miles long and two yards wide” because it was originally built on a narrow ridge overlooking the river.
 Founded in 1809, it is the oldest town in Louisiana’s Florida Parishes.
 Remarkably, many of St. Francisville’s structures are not its own; rather, they were moved upriver from Bayou Sara in the 1920s after the small settlement was destroyed by years of flooding.